1969 Dodge Hemi Charger 500

 This Galen Govier certified, original “J code”, Charger 500 was manufactured on 9/7/68 and is the 21st of the initial 81 Charger 500’s built.
 It is 1 of approximately 117 to be Hemi equipped.
 Production ran from Augusta 21, 1968 to December 19, 1968, with no units built in October.
 To build these cars, Chargers R/T’s were pulled from the 1969 ongoing Charger assembly line at Hamtramck, Michigan and sent to nearby Creative Industries Inc for the modifications to be performed.
 Total production numbers are in disagreement with 564 a number Galen Govier claims, 548 reported to NASCAR but only 392 actually invoiced to Chrysler by Creative Industries, matching a letter from Chrysler in 1972 to an enthusiast also saying 392.

 Various bits of Mopar trivia…The masking tape on the rear axle housing in the pic below was to keep the emergency brake cable in place until it could be assembled through a bracket on the frame.
 Due to Dodge being in a hurry to make the necessary design changes and the limited production run of the project, Dodge simply used the existing 1968 Dodge Coronet grill, mounting it with a few specially made brackets.
-This Charger was a very early build vehicle in the 1969 model year and so it was built with several surplus 1968 parts including the chrome “tulip” style shift knob versus the usual woodgrain knob, black outside door handle buttons and seats without headrests (headrests not being a legal requirement until calendar year 1969).
+This Charger was a very early build vehicle in the 1969 model year and so it was built with several surplus 1968 parts including the chrome “tulip” style shift knob versus the usual woodgrain knob, black outside door handle buttons, seats without headrests (headrests not being a legal requirement until calendar year 1969) and a ‘68 firewall ground wire.
 Note one of the pictures below of the driver’s tail light housing with the letters “No” written across the top of the housing.
 These have shown up on other Chargers and Daytonas as well, and appear to have something to do with the relocation of the trunk light tab from the original trunk lip to the modified trunk lip if the trunk light was called for…or they were an inside assembly line joke!
 Finally, at the very end of the photo gallery are two pics of the Hemi with a red coil to distributor wire boot.
 This red boot was found on many early 69 Hemi’s and is thought to be the result of an alternative vendor.
 I found an original Mopar set of spark wires with a red boot coil wire, and here it is.
 Just cool trivia.

 Each letter or number in a Mopar VIN code means something.
 For a Charger R/T, the VIN Code prefix is XS29 where the X stands for Charger and the S for “Special” (as in R/T).
 When the Charger 500’s were set up to be built, an XX29 VIN prefix was created for them with the second X designating “Fast Back” such as the 500 had and the Daytona eventually would as well.
 However in the rush to get going, about 50 cars built at the start of production had an XX prefix in the VIN code as per plan but their fender tags were still marked XS.
 This is one of those cars with an XX VIN code and an XS fender tag.